 Netgear RAX120 vs RAX80

-The complicated 5 GHz Wi-Fi 6 specs above is the only big difference between the RAX120 and RAX80.
-The latter has straight forward 4×4 specs, meaning it has the regular top 5 GHz bandwidth of 4800 Mbps via the support for the 160 MHz channel width.
+The complicated 5 GHz Wi-Fi 6 specs above is the only significant difference between the RAX120 and RAX80.
+The latter has straightforward 4×4 specs, meaning it has the regular top 5 GHz bandwidth of 4800 Mbps via the support for the 160 MHz channel width.

 Furthermore, the RAX80 has no multi-gig ports, a big downer for a Wi-Fi 6 router.